hellmarbecker/blog/_drafts/2021-12-11-semi-structured-data-in-apache-druid-loading-hn-comments.markdown

 You can query the data directly from the Druid console, or use a tool like [Pivot](https://imply.io/product/imply-pivot) to explore the data:

 ![](/assets/2021-12-11-9.jpg)

+## Learnings

+- Apache Druid is built to handle semi-structured data in a very natural way.
+- With automatic schema evolution, new fields are picked up seamlessly.
+- As a bonus, all the fields are indexed.
+- This allows for super fast data exploration, and the ability to power web apps!